-HOUSE BILL NO. 1279
+SENATE BILL NO. 2678

-1 AN ACT TO ENACT THE UNIFORM ELECTRONIC TRANSACTIONS ACT; TO 2 CREATE A SHORT TITLE; TO ENACT DEFINITIONS; TO PRESCRIBE THE SCOPE 3 OF THE ACT; TO DETERMINE PROSPECTIVE APPLICATION; TO PROVIDE FOR 4 THE USE OF ELECTRONIC RECORDS AND ELECTRONIC SIGNATURES AND FOR 5 VARIATION BY AGREEMENT; TO SPECIFY THE CONSTRUCTION AND 6 APPLICATION OF THE ACT; TO PROVIDE FOR LEGAL RECOGNITION OF 7 ELECTRONIC RECORDS, ELECTRONIC SIGNATURES, AND ELECTRONIC 8 CONTRACTS; TO PROVIDE FOR PROVISION OF INFORMATION IN WRITING; TO 9 SPECIFY THE PRESENTATION OF RECORDS; TO PROVIDE THE ATTRIBUTION 10 AND EFFECT OF ELECTRONIC RECORD AND ELECTRONIC SIGNATURE; TO 11 SPECIFY THE EFFECT OF CHANGE OR ERROR; TO PROVIDE FOR NOTARIZATION 12 AND ACKNOWLEDGMENT; TO PROVIDE FOR THE RETENTION OF ELECTRONIC 13 RECORDS AND ORIGINALS; TO SPECIFY THE ADMISSIBILITY IN EVIDENCE OF 14 ELECTRONIC RECORDS; TO PROVIDE FOR AUTOMATED TRANSACTION; TO 15 SPECIFY THE TIME AND PLACE OF SENDING AND RECEIPT; TO PROVIDE WHEN 16 RECORDS ARE TRANSFERABLE RECORDS; TO PROVIDE FOR THE CREATION AND 17 RETENTION OF ELECTRONIC RECORDS AND CONVERSION OF WRITTEN RECORDS 18 BY GOVERNMENTAL AGENCIES; TO PROVIDE FOR THE ACCEPTANCE AND 19 DISTRIBUTION OF ELECTRONIC RECORDS BY GOVERNMENTAL AGENCIES; TO 20 PROVIDE FOR INTEROPERABILITY WITH SIMILAR STANDARDS ADOPTED BY 21 OTHER AGENCIES; TO ENACT A SEVERABILITY CLAUSE; TO REPEAL SECTIONS 22 25-63-1, 25-63-3, 25-63-5, 25-63-7, 25-63-9 AND 25-63-11, 23 MISSISSIPPI CODE OF 1972, WHICH CONSTITUTE THE DIGITAL SIGNATURE 24 ACT OF 1997; AND FOR RELATED PURPOSES.
-25 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MISSISSIPPI: 26 SECTION 1.
+1 AN ACT TO ENACT THE UNIFORM ELECTRONIC TRANSACTIONS ACT; TO 2 CREATE A SHORT TITLE; TO ENACT DEFINITIONS; TO PRESCRIBE THE SCOPE 3 OF THE ACT; TO DETERMINE PROSPECTIVE APPLICATION; TO PROVIDE FOR 4 THE USE OF ELECTRONIC RECORDS AND ELECTRONIC SIGNATURES AND FOR 5 VARIATION BY AGREEMENT; TO SPECIFY THE CONSTRUCTION AND 6 APPLICATION OF THE ACT; TO PROVIDE FOR LEGAL RECOGNITION OF 7 ELECTRONIC RECORDS, ELECTRONIC SIGNATURES, AND ELECTRONIC 8 9 CONTRACTS; TO PROVIDE FOR PROVISION OF INFORMATION IN WRITING; TO 9 10 SPECIFY THE PRESENTATION OF RECORDS; TO PROVIDE THE ATTRIBUTION AND EFFECT OF ELECTRONIC RECORD AND ELECTRONIC SIGNATURE; TO 11 SPECIFY THE EFFECT OF CHANGE OR ERROR; TO PROVIDE FOR NOTARIZATION 12 AND ACKNOWLEDGMENT; TO PROVIDE FOR THE RETENTION OF ELECTRONIC 13 RECORDS AND ORIGINALS; TO SPECIFY THE ADMISSIBILITY IN EVIDENCE OF 14 ELECTRONIC RECORDS; TO PROVIDE FOR AUTOMATED TRANSACTION; TO 15 SPECIFY THE TIME AND PLACE OF SENDING AND RECEIPT; TO PROVIDE WHEN 16 RECORDS ARE TRANSFERABLE RECORDS; TO PROVIDE FOR THE CREATION AND 17 RETENTION OF ELECTRONIC RECORDS AND CONVERSION OF WRITTEN RECORDS 18 BY GOVERNMENTAL AGENCIES; TO PROVIDE FOR THE ACCEPTANCE AND 19 DISTRIBUTION OF ELECTRONIC RECORDS BY GOVERNMENTAL AGENCIES; TO 20 PROVIDE FOR INTEROPERABILITY WITH SIMILAR STANDARDS ADOPTED BY 21 OTHER AGENCIES; TO ENACT A SEVERABILITY CLAUSE; TO REPEAL SECTIONS 22 25-63-1, 25-63-3, 25-63-5, 25-63-7, 25-63-9 AND 25-63-11, 23 MISSISSIPPI CODE OF 1972, WHICH CONSTITUTE THE DIGITAL SIGNATURE ACT OF 1997; AND FOR RELATED PURPOSES.
+24 25 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MISSISSIPPI: 26 SECTION 1.
 Short title.
 This chapter may be cited as the 27 Uniform Electronic Transactions Act.
 28 SECTION 2.
 Definitions.
-In this chapter: 29 (1) "Agreement" means the bargain of the parties in

-- 29 (1) "Agreement" means the bargain of the parties in 30 fact, as found in their language or inferred from other 31 circumstances and from rules, regulations and procedures given the 32 effect of agreements under laws otherwise applicable to a - 33 particular transaction. - (2) "Automated transaction" means a transaction conducted or performed, in whole or in part, by electronic means or electronic records, in which the acts or records of one or both of electionic fecolds, in which the acts of fecolds of one of both
+In this chapter: 29 (1) "Agreement" means the bargain of the parties in 30 fact, as found in their language or inferred from other 31 circumstances and from rules, regulations and procedures given the 32 effect of agreements under laws otherwise applicable to a 33 particular transaction.
+34 (2) "Automated transaction" means a transaction conducted or performed, in whole or in part, by electronic means or electronic records, in which the acts or records of one or both